map from Google Maps

 a Great Blue Heron deftly strip more than a dozen fish off an absent fisher-person's

 substation) up the hill from the dam.
-There used to be dozens of Yellow-crowned
+There used to be many more Yellow-crowned

-in the lagoon on the far side almost every spring.
-American White
+Wood Duck pairs raise young in the lagoon on the far side almost

-mornings there, a ghostly scene in early morning fog.
+mornings there, and.
 I once photographed a Summer

 New Boat House - is bigger than the